f-f/markiki/README.md

 In this case the variable `$HOST_BIND_IP_PORT` should be in the form `IP:PORT` (e.g. `0.0.0.0:80`)

-To build from the local Dockerfile just `docker build -t nilrecurring/markiki .`
+To build from the local Dockerfile just `docker build -t nilrecurring/markiki .`, to get it from the Docker Hub instead type `docker pull nilrecurring/markiki`

 ## Contributors